(Sub)linear kernels for edge modification problems towards structured graph classes: Quadratic kernel for addition towards trivially perfect graphs

 When the first two rules cannot be applied, we perform the following rule which detects trivially negative instances. \begin{reductionrule} If $|V(G)| > 2k^2+2k$, output a trivially negative instance. \end{reductionrule}

-In order to complete our proof, we simply have to prove that after applying exhaustively the first two rules, the size of a positive instance is quadratic.
+To complete our proof, we simply have to prove that after applying the first two rules exhaustively, the size of a positive instance is quadratic.
 The next lemma ensures that Rule~\ref{tp-size} is safe, which concludes the proof of Theorem~\ref{thm:tpadd}.

-\begin{lemma} If $(G,k)$ is a positive instance and every diagonal belongs to at most $k$ obstructions, then $|X(G)| \leq 2k^2+2k$. \end{lemma} \begin{proof} Since $(G,k)$ is a positive instance, there exists a solution $F$ containing at most $k$ edges.
-Moreover every edge $e$ of $F$ belongs to at most $k$ obstructions in $G$.
-Therefore, the number of vertices which are in an obstruction containing $e$ as a diagonal is at most $2k+2$ (since all the obstructions contain the endpoints of $e$).
+\begin{restatable}[]{lemma}{tpbound} If $(G,k)$ is a positive instance and every diagonal belongs to at most $k$ obstructions, then $|X(G)| \leq 2k^2+2k$. \end{restatable}

-Let $x$ be a vertex of $X(G)$.
-Since all the vertices of $X(G)$ belong to at least one obstruction of $G$ and $F$ is a solution, $F$ contains at least one of the two diagonals of some obstruction containing $x$.
-Therefore, we can map each vertex of $X(G)$ to an edge of $F$ which is a diagonal of an obstruction containing $x$.
-The first part of the proof ensures that the number of vertices mapped to any edge of $F$ is at most $2k+2$, therefore the total size of $X(G)$ is at most $2k^2+2k$, which completes the proof. \end{proof}